Tacoma Rainiers Game Notes - at El Paso

 Today's game notes and starting lineups are attached.

-THE RAINIERS: Scored seven of their eight runs in the sixth inning as they beat El Paso 8-1 on Friday night...the Chihuahuas scored the first run of the game in the second inning on a Tim Locastro home run...the Rainiers, who went with a bullpen game on Friday, allowed only four other runners to reach scoring position after the home run in a dominant effort...in the sixth inning, Cole Young led off the inning with a walk, followed by a two-run home run from Harry Ford, his fourth of the season...after a groundout, the next four batters reached, alternating walks and singles...Spencer Packard drove in a run with a single, followed by a Jack López sacrifice fly to bring in another run, leading to a two-run home run from Samad Taylor, his ninth of the season, giving Tacoma a 7-1 lead...the Rainiers tacked on one more run in the eighth inning, as the first three batters of the frame reached, the third of which was López, who drove in another run with a single...Matt Cronin, Adonis Medina and Troy Taylor combined to keep El Paso hitless over the final 3.0 innings in the 8-1 win.
+NO EXTRA BASES FOR YOU!: Rainiers pitchers held the Chihuahuas without an extra-base hit in their 1-0 loss on Saturday, the first time holding the opposition to only singles this year...the Rainiers are the third PCL team to lose a game despite not allowing an extra-base hit and the first since April 11 (OKC, 2-1 L @ RR)...the Rainiers took two such losses in 2024 (June 30, 4-1 L @ SUG / May 4, 1-0 L @ SAC)...the Rainiers are now 2-3 in their last five games in which they did not allow an extra-base hit...in the previous 15 before that, the Rainiers were 14-1 in games in which they did not allow an extra-base hit.

-HARRY'S HOT STRETCH: C Harry Ford has been on a tear in the month of May, picking up hits in 12 of his15 games this month and multiple hits in nine of those 15...in his last 10 games, Ford is hitting .463 (19x41) with three doubles and three home runs...Ford's .404 average this May is the highest for any month in his career, as is his 1.142 OPS...his 23 hits are tied for the fourth-most of any month in his career, trailing his career-best 28 hits he had in August 2023 and May of 2024...Ford's .649 slugging percentage this month is the second-best of any month in his career, trailing the .657 he slugged in September of 2021.
+HOT CORNER BRINGING THE HEAT: In the bottom of third inning on Saturday, Jack López recorded a 94.4 mph throw from third base on a 5-3 putout...his 94.4 mph throw is the hardest on a infield assist at Triple-A this season and the hardest by any Rainier infielder since data is available (2022)...
+López is one of just eight PCL infielders to record an assist of at least 94 mph since 2022.

-LÓPEZ IS LOCKED IN: UTL Jack López logged the fifth multi-hit effort of his last seven games on Thursday, continuing a hot stretch that dates back to April 24...over the 23-game span, he is hitting .341 (29x85) with four doubles and two home runs, collecting hits in 20 of the 23 games, including each of his last 12, his longest streak of the season...
-López has been especially effective with runners in scoring position in that time, going 8-for-18 (.444) with a pair of long balls...since April 24, López ranks among PCL leaders in batting average (3rd, .341) and hits (T-6th, 28)...
-López has also been effective on the road this season, as his 29 road hits are tied for the second-most in the PCL, and his .345 road batting average is good for fifth in the league.
+HARRY'S HOT STRETCH: C Harry Ford has been on a tear in the month of May, picking up hits in 13 of his 16 games this month and multiple hits in 10 of those 16...in his last 12 games, Ford is hitting .467 (21x45) with four doubles and three home runs...Ford's .410 average this May is the highest for any month in his career, as is his 1.149 OPS...his 25 hits are the fourth-most of any month in his career, trailing his career-best 28 hits he had in August 2023 and May of 2024...Ford's .656 slugging percentage this month is the second-best of any month in his career, trailing the .657 he slugged in September of 2021.

-THOMAS TAKES NO K's: OF Rhylan Thomas has struck out only seven times in 150 plate appearances this season, the fewest among all qualified full-season minor leaguers...Thomas opened the season on a 14-game streak without striking out and has struck out twice in a game only once this year (April 22 against Sugar Land)...Thomas sees an average of 2.921 pitches per plate appearance, also the fewest among all qualified minor league hitters, with the next-closest being the 3.087 pitches per plate appearance that Carolina's Luis Peña sees...the next-closest Triple-A player is Albuquerque's Warming Bernanbel, who sees 3.239 pitches on average.
+LÓPEZ IS LOCKED IN: UTL Jack López logged the sixth multi-hit effort of his last eight games on Thursday, continuing a hot stretch that dates back to April 24...over the 24-game span, he is hitting .352 (31x88) with four doubles and two home runs, collecting hits in 21 of the 24 games, including each of his last 13, his longest streak of the season...
+López has been especially effective with runners in scoring position in that time, going 8-for-18 (.444) with a pair of long balls...since April 24, López ranks among PCL leaders in batting average (3rd, .352) and hits (T-3rd, 31)...
+López has also been effective on the road this season, as his 31 road hits are the second-most in the PCL, and his .356 road batting average is also good for second in the league.

-MAY MASHING: The Rainiers' offense has taken off in May, ranking second in Triple-A with a .284 average and fifth a team .834 OPS...in May, the Rainiers have scored the third-most runs in the circuit with 127 in 20 games (6.4 runs/game) and their 30 May homers are the second-most at the level...several Rainiers rank among the league leaders in several May offensive categories, listed below:
+MAY MASHING: The Rainiers' offense has taken off in May, ranking third in Triple-A with a .281 average and third with a team .821 OPS...in May, the Rainiers have scored the third-most runs in the circuit with 127 in 21 games (6.0 runs/game) and their 30 May homers are tied for the second-most at the level...several Rainiers rank among the league leaders in several May offensive categories, listed below:

 AVG